pixelblot/pixelblot.github.io/4_team.md

 				<header class="major">
 					<h3>Prof. David Whitney</h3>
 				</header>
 				<p>David Whitney is a cognitive neuroscientist and professor of psychology at the University of California Berkeley.
-His background in perception, attention, and computational modeling at the University of California Berkeley.
 David's work on perception, attention, and action is foundational in translating cognitive neuroscience into innovative mental health technologies.</p>
 				<ul class="actions">
-					<li><a href="generic.html" class="button">Learn more</a></li>
+					<li><a href="https://cogsci.berkeley.edu/people/faculty-director" class="button">Learn more</a></li>
 				</ul>
 			</div>
 		</div>